 Scaling an object is extremely useful for anthropological purposes and is frequently used for reconstruction.
 This feature is available in lhpFusionBox in Operations – Modify – Scaledataset.
 However, currently, when you scale a dataset – the object that you scale is modified but the landmark clouds and distance meters etc. which are child clouds of that object remain the same.

 Therefore the ideal solution would be when you scale a dataset that everything is automatically also scaled below this object.
 There is currently an option to mirror an object (Operations – Modify – Surface Mirror) and the system tells you that it will make a copy (which is very useful if things go wrong).
 Therefore it would be good for the system to make a copy of the object and all child clouds and distance meters below it.
 Then to apply the changes of the object to all child clouds.
 There is also a problem with scale dataset in that when you try to subsequently move an object (either through AL scaling or simply moving the object in space), the scaling disappears.
 This should be fixed so that the scaled object does not lose the scaling when you perform new operations.
+If time allows and it is a similar operation - it would also be good to have the same for mirroring a surface so that it is not just one object that is mirrored but all objects and child clouds below this (Operations – Modify – Surface Mirror)

 2) Methods and algorithms (with bibliographic references) to produce these results must be detailed.